shaggytwodope/Python-text-game/README.md

 ###Main.py

 I'm making a main.py script to look for inputs.
 It's mostly for experimenting atm.
+It is not in use atm, I need to make so more functions and such before it can be used.

 ###TODO
 Things|done